 In ArcGIS Pro, the default direction type is grid.
 Grid directions are used for coordinate geometry (COGO) calculations on a projected two-dimensional planar surface.
 Grid directions work well for lines with relatively smaller distances.
 Direction types such as rhumb and geodetic are used for COGO calculations on the earth's ellipsoid surface.

 The following direction types can be enabled in ArcGIS Pro 2.8 or later using a coded-value domain:

 Learn more about the direction types in the Rhumb line directions section and the Forward, reverse, and true mean geodetic directions section below.

 Configure feature templates for direction types

-Different direction types can be enabled lines if they include an Azimuth Type field that uses a coded-value domain.
+Different direction types can be enabled for lines if they include an Azimuth Type field that uses a coded-value domain.
 A feature template can be configured for each direction type for a lines feature class.